benishouga/tiny-context/README.md

 ## Limitation

 - Any action in the same context is executed sequentially.
-  - If you want to process in parallel like incremental search, control it out of context.
-- Not support to cancel a action in processing.
+  - When processing in parallel, process them together outside the context or within the context.

 ## Contributions